redhat-developer/devspaces-chectl/README.md

                                                            CheCluster CR used by the operator.
 This parameter is used only when the installer is the 'operator' or the 'olm'.

-  --deployment-name=deployment-name                        [default: codeready] CodeReady Workspaces deployment name
+  --deployment-name=deployment-name                        [default: devspaces] CodeReady Workspaces deployment name

   --skip-kubernetes-health-check                           Skip Kubernetes health check